-Located on the top of the Sintra mountains, a few kilometers from Lisbon, the Pena Palace is like the Crown Jewel, awakening feelings of mystery, discovery and charm.
-One of its most striking features is the colorful tones that contrast with the green of the mountains.
+Located on the top of the Sintra mountains, a few kilometers from Lisbon, the Pena Palace is like the Crown Jewel, awakening feelings of mystery, discovery, and charm.
+One of its most striking features is the color tones that contrast with the green of the mountains.

 Built in the 19th century, it was a vision of D. Fernando II (the king-artist).
 It is considered the greatest example of romanticism in Portugal and one of the most important in the world in the 19th century.
 The mix of styles (neo-Gothic, neo-Manueline, neo-Islamic, neo-Renaissance) is typical in modernist palaces.
 In this sense, Pena Palace is the first modernist palace in Europe, preceding Neuschwanstein by about 30 years.